 Technical information about this website’s accessibility

-Humberside Fire and Rescue Service is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Humberside Fire and Rescue is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Preparation of this accessibility statement

 This statement was prepared on 10 December 2021.
 It was last reviewed on 10 March 2023.

 This website was last tested on 10 March 2023.
 The test was carried out by Zoonou.

 Zoonou used WCAG-EM when identifying a structured sample of 15 pages to test.

 Using Recite Me

 Recite Me is innovative cloud-based software that lets visitors to our website view and use it in the way that works best for them.